 Several large banks and fund houses are realising that their definition of what is financially relevant needs to involve environmental, social and governance (ESG) factors.
 These issues are now becoming critical in investment decision-making.
 Investors are incorporating these to reduce risk and seize opportunities by fine-tuning equity exposures, searching for excess returns, remaking bond portfolios and tapping the green bond market.
 ESG represents about one-quarter of all professionally managed assets around the world.
-According to the 2018 Edelman Trust Barometer Special Report: Institutional Investors, 66 per cent of U.S. investors said that their firm altered its voting or engagement policy to be more attentive to ESG risks in the last year alone.
-These include:

 Environment: Focuses on a company’s environmental disclosure, environmental impact, and, any efforts to reduce pollution or carbon emissions

 Social: Refers to creating societal wellbeing either in the worlplace or in society at large.
 It includes diverse concepts such as diversity, human rights, philanthropy and corporate citizenship.

 The practice of ESG investing began in the 1960s as socially responsible investing (SRI), with investors initially excluding stocks or entire industries from their portfolios based on their involvement in business activities, such as tobacco production or their implicit support of the South African apartheid regime.